 Epithelialtumors are the most common type of ovarian cancer, and the main focus of this report.
 These cancers originate in the layer of cells that cover the outside of the ovaries.

 Germ celltumors are much less common.
 They begin in the ovary's egg production cells.
-These cancers, although rare, tend to occur in younger women.
+These cancers, although rare, tend to occur in younger women and children.

 Stromaltumors are rare.
 They develop from the connective tissue cells that hold the ovary together.
 These cells produce the female hormones estrogen and progesterone.